Fahim9083/COIT20246-Journal-Fahim-Hasan/week04.md

 For this task, I analysed a previously captured ping packet file using Wireshark.

-The packet capture was used to understand how ping operates from a networking and protocol perspective.
-I focused on ARP and ICMP packets and examined how data is encapsulated through different network layers.
+The packet capture was used to understand how the ping command operates from a networking and protocol perspective.
+I examined ARP and ICMP packets and investigated how information is encapsulated across different network layers.

 ---